dpoage/shimmy/DESIGN.md

 ---

+## 5a.
+Performance characteristics — what bounds throughput

+> Measured, not asserted.
+This section records *why* the numbers land where they
+> do, because it determines which optimizations can and cannot help.

+The single-producer **headline throughput (64B, one consumer) is cache-coherence bound, not frequency bound.** Evidence: moving the host from a power-saving to a performance CPU profile raised the pure-publish *drain* ceiling (0 consumers) by ~41% (≈777M → ≈1097M msgs/sec @64B) but left the 64B/1-consumer headline essentially flat (~151M).
+A faster clock sped up the producer running alone; it did not move the rate once a consumer is attached.

+The reason is the SPMC fan-out mechanism itself: when a consumer reads a slot the producer just wrote, that cache line must migrate from the producer's core to the reader's (the publish stamp + payload line transitions through the coherence protocol — Modified→Shared/Owned).
+The cost of that line migration, not the CPU frequency and not per-message instruction count, is what gates the rate.
+The gap between the 0-consumer and 1-consumer curves *is* this coherence cost made visible.

+Two distinct regimes, both fixed-block-by-design:
+- **Small messages (≤ ~256B): coherence-bound.** Rate is limited by cache-line migration per message.
+Clock speed barely moves it.
+- **Large messages (≥ ~1KB): bandwidth-bound.** At 4KB the ring moves tens of
+  GiB/s and the message rate collapses toward the memory bus — exactly what a fixed-block design should do.

+**Consequences for optimization (this is the actionable part):**
+- Chasing CPU frequency or shaving per-message instructions will **not** move the small-message headline.
+Only reducing *coherence traffic* will: fewer/cheaper cache-line transitions per message, better line packing, or amortizing the contended line across messages.
+- This retroactively explains the batch-sync investigation (shimmy-68t): batch *consume* on the Overwrite path gave **no** throughput win — there is no contended consumer-cursor store to amortize there; the migrating slot line is the bottleneck and batching the cursor doesn't touch it.
+The contended line in the Backpressure path (the consumer cursor) is the one worth amortizing, which is why batch-consume is a Backpressure *latency/tail* tool, not an Overwrite *throughput* tool.
+- Any future "speedup" hypothesis must be evaluated against the question: *does it reduce cache-line migrations on the hot path?* If not, it cannot raise small-message throughput, regardless of how much CPU work it removes.

+---

 ## 6. Latency tiers by wait strategy

 We do **not** pick one latency ceiling.
 Each wait strategy has its own bound,